Intervue/Data-structures-algorithms-for-interviews/README.md

 if they dont have edge it is infinity.
 - Travelling salesman problem time complexity O(n^2 ^ 2^n)
 - Ugly number is a one which can be written as a product of 2,3 or 5 or a combination of these numbers.
 1 is also considered as ugly number as it is an exception.
+- Whenever highest or lowest power of two is to be found, use log operations

 # C Programming - Topic1: Introduction